 Bone and Joint Benefits Studies

 Elk antler grows as much as 50 pounds in less than a few months, making it the fastest-developing animal organism in the world.
-This rapid development is caused by antler's high content of bone morphogenetic proteins, which regulate bone growth, as well as growth factors I and II (IGF-1 & IGF-2).
+This rapid development is caused by the antler's high content of bone morphogenetic proteins, which regulate bone growth, as well as growth factors I and II (IGF-1 & IGF-2).

 These growth factors increase the rate of cell division during antler development, and contribute to the medicinal and anti-aging effects of velvet antler.

 A study conducted by Suttie and Haines found that animals fed high levels of velvet antler extract grew significantly faster than the control group.
 These animals also experienced increased liver weight and a higher bone calcium content.
 In addition, the researchers found that velvet antler appeared to decrease calcium excretion.